Nsibidi: Pre-Colonial Education in Nigeria

-Nsibidi, a written form of language, was taught in formal pre-colonial schools originally, among the Efik-Ibibio and neighbouring tongues but more intensively in Igboland towards the middle of the Second Millennium AD.
-It is reputed to have begun in 400 AD, at the latest and was to survive until the early days of colonisation.
-The primary phenomenon that would discourage, destroy or supplant Nsibidi was the introduction of colonial Christian education in Nigeria.
+Nsibidi, a written form of language, was taught in formal pre-colonial schools originally, among the Efik-Ibibio and neighbouring tongues.
+But more intensively in Igboland towards the middle of the Second Millennium AD.
+Nsibidi, begun in 400 AD, at the latest.
+Further, it was robust enough to survive until the early days of colonisation.
+The primary phenomenon that would discourage, destroy, or supplant Nsibidi was the introduction of colonial Christian education in Nigeria.

-Nsibidi is described as a complex mix of three language symbolisms.
+Nsibidi by description is a complex mix of three language symbolisms.
 1) Pictograms (written language standardised as a sequence of pictures like Egyptian writing on walls).
 2) Logograms (written script in sequences of words like in the Chinese language).
-3) Syllabograms (written alphabet in the form of the alternation of vowels and consonants).
-Nsibidi was useful in matters of warfare (strategy, codes and misinformation), organised justice (deliberation of cases, records of judgements, witnesses and evidence), codes of conduct, recipes, methods, techniques, directions and safety.
-Nsibidi was also useful as marriage certificates, expressions of love, records of events, diaries, deeds of ownership.
+3) Syllabograms (written alphabet in the alternation’s form of vowels and consonants).
+Nsibidi was useful in matters of warfare (strategy, codes and misinformation), organised justice (deliberation of cases, records of judgements, witnesses and evidence).
+And also, codes of conduct, recipes, methods, techniques, directions and safety.
+Furthermore, Nsibidi was also useful as marriage certificates, expressions of love, records of events, diaries, deeds of ownership.
 Nsibidi was the basis of stable institutional activity in Igboland and Efik-Ibibio land.

-Slavery was to displace countless coastal West Africans from their homelands to Europe and the Americas.
+Slavery was to displace countless coastal West Africans, from their homelands to Europe and the Americas.
 The people of South Eastern Nigeria were affected, and Nsibidi found its way as a well-memorised practice to the Americas.
 A fact much less known is that Nsibidi has survived in Cuba and Haiti.
-Along with Nsibidi, many relics of the Igbo culture are evident in the Caribbean.
+Along with Nsibidi, several relics of the Igbo culture are in evidence in the Caribbean.
 However, the concern here is with Nsibidi.

-Is it true that Haitians under the command of Toussaint Louverture and Jean-Jacques Dessalines in a bloody twelve-year war defeated the French under Napoleon Bonaparte and became independent due to the unnoticed advantages of using Nsibidi?
+Is it true that Haitians under the command of Toussaint Louverture and Jean-Jacques Dessalines in a bloody twelve-year war defeated the French under Napoleon Bonaparte.
+The former victorious and Haiti became independent because of the unnoticed advantages of using Nsibidi?
 Do not be too quick to dismiss it.
 The French army might have seen the Nsibidi inscription on walls, slabs, leather, planks and other materials as superstition rather than organised and evolving war strategy.
-If this is true, the decline, loss and obsolescence have provided a devastating blow to the capabilities of the peoples of South Eastern Nigeria to liberate themselves from any internal or external oppression they have ever encountered.
+If this is true, the decline, loss and obsolescence have provided a devastating blow to the capabilities of the peoples of South Eastern Nigeria.
+It had been a useful means to liberate themselves from any internal or external oppression they have ever encountered.

 Nsibidi is evidence of pre-colonial literacy and education in Nigeria.
-It is also proof that Joseph Conrad’s and Alfred Radcliffe-Brown’s grand descriptions of Africans are inaccurate and have been the bases of narratives that do not stand up to scrutiny.
+It is also proof that Joseph Conrad’s and Alfred Radcliffe-Brown’s grand descriptions of Africans are inaccurate.
+Consequently, they have been the bases of narratives that do not stand up to scrutiny.
 Colonisation too, came to undermine and not liberate Africa.
 Nsibidi is just another proof among many that should tell us Africans were not as backward as portrayed in the material that educates them.